pylayers/pylayers/doc/notebook/1-GIS/Multisubsegments.md

 >>> from pylayers.simul.simulem import *
 >>> import matplotlib.pyplot as plt
 >>> %matplotlib inline
+WARNING:traits.has_traits:DEPRECATED: traits.has_traits.wrapped_class, 'the 'implements' class advisor has been deprecated.
+Use the 'provides' class decorator.
+Warning : OSM Parser seems to be not installed
 ```

 Let start by loading a simple layout with 2 single rooms.
 The multi subsegment appears in the middle with the red vertical lines.
 Each subsegment is materialized by a  segment.